Caleb Kilian: Chicago Cubs

-On July 30, 2021, the San Francisco Giants traded Kilian along with Alexander Canario to the Chicago Cubs in exchange for Kris Bryant.
+On July 30, 2021, the San Francisco Giants traded Kilian and Alexander Canario to the Chicago Cubs for Kris Bryant.
 He was assigned to play for the Tennessee Smokies, but missed the final month of the 2021 season due to injury.
 Over 19 starts between Eugene, Richmond, and Tennessee, he went 7-4 with a 2.42 ERA and 112 strikeouts over 100 1/3 innings.
 After the season, Kilian played for the Mesa Solar Sox in the Arizona Fall League.
 He won the AFL Championship Game's MVP Award after throwing six perfect innings, retiring all 18 batters he faced.
 He opened the 2022 season with the Iowa Cubs.

 On June 4, 2022, Kilian was selected to the 40-man roster and promoted to the major leagues for the first time to start against the St. Louis Cardinals.
 He made 3 starts for Chicago in his rookie campaign, struggling to an 0-2 record and 10.32 ERA with 9 strikeouts in 11 1/3 innings pitched.

 Kilian was optioned to Triple-A Iowa to begin the 2023 season.
 He made three appearances for the big–league club, struggling to a 16.88 ERA with 5 strikeouts across 5 1/3 innings of work.

-On March 7, 2024, it was announced that Kilian would miss several months as a result of a teres major strain.
+During spring training in 2024, Kilian strained his teres major muscle and missed the first months of the season.
 He was activated from the injured list on July 31.
 In 2 games (1 start) for the Cubs, Kilian posted an 0-1 record and 4.22 ERA with 7 strikeouts across 10 2/3 innings pitched.

 Kilian was optioned to Triple-A Iowa to begin the 2025 season.
 After one start for Iowa, Kilian was designated for assignment by Chicago on April 10, 2025.
 He was released by the Cubs organization on April 13.
 Kilian re-signed with Chicago on a minor league contract on April 16.
-He elected free agency on November 6.
+He made 11 appearances (one start) for South Bend and Iowa, accumulating a 1-1 record and 7.47 ERA with 14 strikeouts across 15 2/3 innings pitched.
+Kilian elected free agency following the season on November 6.

+San Francisco Giants (second stint)

+On December 14, 2025, Kilian signed a minor league contract with the San Francisco Giants.
+On March 25, 2026, the Giants selected Kilian's contract after he made the team's Opening Day roster.
+On April 18, Kilian recorded his first career win after tossing two scoreless innings of relief against the Washington Nationals.
+On May 4, he recorded his first career save, allowing one run on one hit with two strikeouts in the ninth inning against the San Diego Padres.
+Kilian made 45 appearances for San Francisco, compiling a 3–6 record and 4.26 ERA with 56 strikeouts and eight saves across 44 1/3 innings pitched.

+Philadelphia Phillies

+On August 3, 2026, the Giants traded Kilian and Luis Arráez to the Philadelphia Phillies in exchange for Ramon Marquez and Marty Gair.